Nu-SCPTheme/scipnet/README.md

 If you would like to run the test suite, omit the `--production` flag from `npm i` and then run `make test`.

+#### Note

+Although `scipnet` is meant to be built on a Linux-like operating system, it is designed to be browser-independent and should work with most operating systems with a web browser installed.

 ## Compatibility

 Portability was taken into account during design.
 At a minimum, Scipnet should work functionally on any browser that supports ECMAScript 5.
 This includes: